 Write the following numbers using digits:

-Four thousand, one hundred and fifty one.
+Twelve thousand, three hundred and fifty seven.

 How did you use this starter?
 Can you suggest